 Generally, when a problem exists that adversely affects a student's life in campus housing, the problem should be discussed/presented to the hall supervisor for resolutions.
-If the resolution of the problem is not satisfactory or if the magnitude and/or nature of the problem is extraordinary, the student is encouraged to discuss the problem with the Housing Supervisor and/or the Director of Student Life.
+If the resolution of the problem is not satisfactory or if the magnitude and/or nature of the problem is extraordinary, the student is encouraged to discuss the problem with the Housing Supervisor.